-Sushi by Scratch Restaurants is a MICHELIN-started, omakase-style sushi restaurant that focuses on fresh seafood found locally in Santa Barbara.
+Sushi by Scratch Restaurants is an omakase-style sushi restaurant that focuses on fresh seafood found locally in Santa Barbara.
 The term “omakase” translates to “to entrust” and is used when ordering food to “leave it up to” the chef to choose.
 Created by the combined talents of chef-owners and husband/wife duo Phillip Frankland Lee (a contestant from TV’s “Top Chef Season 13,” “Chopped” and other shows) and pastry chef Margarita Kallas-Lee, the pair has done just that, meticulously crafting an incredible 17-course meal, one bite at a time.

 The restaurant, located at Montecito Inn on Coast Village Road, is a dimly-lit wooden bar with a layout that allows guests to watch each course as it’s prepared.
 A team of expert chefs take care to hand-shape each bite and delicately apply freshly ground wasabi, bright red beet mustard, or house-made soy, among a handful of other unique sauces and dressings.
 A blowtorch is often used to crispen various fish dishes or sear the bone marrow and wagyu beef.
 Before each course, the chefs explore the flavor profile and explain their choices for that night.